 Find Out Which Mass Desires Work

 The first step in harnessing the power of mass desires is to identify them.
-Sit down and write out five of the mass desires that your product can fulfill.
+Sit down and write out five mass desires your product can fulfill.

 If you can’t think of these five desires, you have an issue.
-Maybe it’s the product doesn’t fulfill any mass desires.
-That’s a product issue.
+Maybe your product doesn’t fulfill any mass desires.
+That’s an issue with your offering.